Chris Wyatt

 The view from inside the work

-I built Finexio's supplier enablement engine on top of J.P.
-Morgan rails and have spent a decade on the issuer-network side of the market.
+I built Finexio's supplier enablement engine across a multi-bank stack and have spent a decade on the issuer-network side of the market.
 The constraint is not credit appetite.
 It is underwriting input.

 06 · Comparable references